GES233/TheBrokenSciptArchive/README.md

 ## DISCLAIMER

-**Mods are taken from the Internet and I'm not responsible for the consequences of using it.**
+**Mods are taken from the Internet and the uploader doesn't take response for the consequences of using it.**